onlabsorg/olojs/docs/document.md

 ```

 This is almost all you need to know about the olojs documents markup.
 It's pretty
-straight forward and yet powerful, due to the flexibility of the [swan] language.
+straight forward and yet powerful, thanks to the flexibility of the [swan] language.

 ## Evaluating and rendering documents

 An olojs document source template can be evaluated and rendered using the
 `olo.document` module as shown in the following example:

 ```js